brianshumate/vaultron/README.md

 > **NOTE**: The `blazing_sword` script persists unseal keys and initial root authentication token to a file in the `vault` folder named like `./vault/vault_1500766014.tmp`.
 If this behavior makes you feel some type of way, you are welcome at any time to put Vaultron down and pick up another toy project instead.

-### Quick Start for Linux or macOS
+### Quick Start (for Linux or macOS)

-Vaultron uses the latest Consul and Vault versions by default, so make sure that you have also installed the latest binaries for [Consul](https://releases.hashicorp.com/consul/), [Vault](https://releases.hashicorp.com/vault/), and [Terraform](https://releases.hashicorp.com/terraform/) locally, and that you have have [Docker](https://docs.docker.com/install/) installed as well.
+Vaultron uses the latest Consul and Vault OSS versions by default, so make sure that you have also installed the latest binaries for [Consul](https://releases.hashicorp.com/consul/), [Vault](https://releases.hashicorp.com/vault/), and [Terraform](https://releases.hashicorp.com/terraform/) locally, and that you have have [Docker](https://docs.docker.com/install/) installed as well.

 After doing so, it takes just 3 steps to form Vaultron: